mdolitsoi/KursosaKPI/README.md

-Hotel-Restaurant Management System.
+# Hotel-Restaurant Management System

-Project Overview.
+## Project Overview

 This project is a Java-based Hotel-Restaurant Management System designed to streamline and integrate all facets of hotel and restaurant operations.
 It offers a comprehensive solution for managing bookings, inventory, and customer feedback, thereby enhancing operational efficiency and customer satisfaction.

-Features.
+## Features

-Booking Management: Manage all booking operations for both hotel rooms and restaurant tables, including reservations, cancellations, and modifications.
+- **Booking Management**: Manage all booking operations for both hotel rooms and restaurant tables, including reservations, cancellations, and modifications.

-Inventory Management: Keep track of inventory levels for the hotel and restaurant, including supplies, food items, and other essential goods.
+- **Inventory Management**: Keep track of inventory levels for the hotel and restaurant, including supplies, food items, and other essential goods.

-Prerequisites.
+## Prerequisites

-Java JDK 8 or above
+- Java JDK 8 or above
-IntelliJ IDEA
+- IntelliJ IDEA